 The instructor or student may initiate a conference at any time, if the student is not achieving the minimal grade needed to pass.
 The instructor and student will attempt to identify the problem and determine how the student can improve their performance.
 A counseling form will be completed at this time.
-If the student fails to maintain the expected performance, progression in the program will be evaluated by the program director and instructors to determine if the student will be allowed to progress through the remaining courses of the program.
+If the student fails to maintain the expected performance, progression in the program will be evaluated by the Program Director and instructors to determine if the student will be allowed to progress through the remaining courses of the program.
 The student receiving the failing grade will also be required to schedule a conference with the program director to determine if they might be able to repeat the course when it is offered the following year.

-Students may remediate only one course in the MLT curriculum.
+Students may remediate only one course in the Phlebotomy curriculum.

 Satisfactory performance demands not only a passing level in the technical, clinical and academic skills, but also implies compliance with professional behaviors.
 Although professional behaviors are not directly graded, students are expected to develop to the stated level in the professional conduct standards.
-Professionalism is highly promoted as exemplified in the "student professional participation portfolios."
 If a student fails to achieve this performance, his or her record will be reviewed by the program director and instructors.

-Students must also receive a grade of "C" or higher to receive credit for any academic courses listed in the Medical Laboratory Technician curriculum.
-A grade of "D" or lower will not count toward fulfilling the graduation requirements of the associate's degree for Medical Laboratory Technician.
+Students must also receive a grade of "C" or higher to receive credit for any academic courses listed in the Phlebotomy curriculum.
+A grade of "D" or lower will not count toward fulfilling the graduation requirements for the Level 1 Certificate Healthcare Technician: Phlebotomy.